sithmel/Do-androids-dream-of-electric-duck/README.md

 Iterables are an underused feature of modern javascript.
 But they are indeed very powerful.

-Iterables and asyncIterables allows to break free from memory constraints, and go beyond what is possible to do with Arrays.
+Iterables and asyncIterables allow to break free from memory constraints, and go beyond what is possible to do with Arrays.

-They achieve that even improving clarity and intention of your code.
+And they achieve that improving clarity of your code.

 They are already deeply integrated in Js and ready to be used.

+In the book, human beings with the help of androids conquered space.
+Like the androids in the book, iterables can solve problems that were difficult or impossible to solve before.

+They help us to move forward our fronteer, and enable us to achieve more, easily.

+One of the androids, in the movie transposition of the books, says:
+"I've seen things you people wouldn't believe ..." that's express my feeling when I started using iterables and this is why I am presenting this to you.

-The space is just a for of .. loop away.
+The future is just a for of .. loop away.
 ---
 #### Thanks
 <!-- .slide: data-background="./imgs/franck-v-795974-unsplash.jpg" -->